helidon-io/helidon/docs/modules/webserver/concurrency-limits.md

 This algorithm is also called "leaky bucket".
 It is very important to configure queuing as this algorithm almost always has a backlog.

+Rates above one operation per nanosecond are supported.
+Fractional refill credit is retained, so multiple operations can be admitted at the same clock reading.
+At these rates, `FIXED_RATE` does not accumulate idle credit beyond the current nanosecond's allowance.

 Here is the same example showing the configuration of the `FIXED_RATE` rate limiting algorithm: